yangjue-han/secmmf/readme.md

 ## Usage

 The module `secmmf` contains a set of functions that parse and download the information in N-MFP2 filings.
 The user should first specify the path of a directory to store the downloaded data to `data_dir` and the storage of `data_dir` should be at least 20GBs.
+Note that the package can only be used to download N-MFP2 filings, but could be extended to download other filings with a similar format.
+The package does not provide any data cleaning function.

 ```
 import secmmf